-In Switzerland, the building permit process is regulated at the cantonal level.
-Planning applications are assessed by the relevant municipal authorities on the basis of local laws.
+In Switzerland, the building permit process is regulated at the cantonal level, although the planning applications are assessed by the relevant municipal authorities on the basis of local laws.
 The process can generally be broken down into five steps.

 1. Preliminary review

 The preliminary review begins with the submission of the planning application to the municipal administration.
 This application includes the form for the building proposal and the required documents.
 Depending on the location and type of construction project, additional forms may also be required.
 This may be the case if, for example, the construction project is planned in a groundwater protection zone.

 The municipal administration then checks whether all of the required documents have been submitted and whether legal requirements have been met.
 In some cases, the planning application will be forwarded by the administration to specialist cantonal bodies.
 If any forms or documents are missing, the application is temporarily placed on hold.
 The applicant is then usually asked to submit the missing documents.

 The actual building permit process starts with the staking out of the construction project and official publication.
 This commences the period in which the public can consult the planning application and authorized persons, primarily neighboring residents, are able to lodge their objections.

 During the material review of the application, the design, architectural, and environmental aspects are assessed, along with any objections.
 The length of this process depends on the utilization, size, and complexity of the construction project.

 4. Issuance of the building permit